top of page

 HERO: 400 km turnaround, approx. 800 km total

-During the event, category may be changed once.
-Immediate notification to the event organizer is mandatory.
+During the Adventure, category may be changed once.
+Immediate notification to the WANDERBIRD team is required.

 7) Tracking is mandatory

-Live tracking via Burnair is required for official recognition and serves as an additional safety layer.
+Live tracking via Burnair is required for safety monitoring and journey documentation.

 Burnair is the reference platform for tracking validation and airspace status.
 In case of doubt, Burnair information is the basis for decisions.

-Tracking must remain active throughout the event window.
+Tracking must remain active throughout the adventure window.
 It is your responsibility to keep the tracker charged and functioning.

-In case of failure, you must immediately inform the organization and provide backup GPS data if requested.
+In case of failure, you must immediately inform the WANDERBIRD Team and provide backup GPS data if requested.

-Intentional manipulation or unexplained tracking gaps may result in disqualification.
+Intentional manipulation or unexplained tracking gaps may result in exclusion from the program.

 8) Respect aviation law